-- 1. In the Visual Studio Web Application project, create a Web form in a subdirectory of the /layouts directory in the document root of the Web site, for example /layouts/MyWebSite/MyWebLayout.aspx. - 2.
-In the Content Editor, navigate to the descendant of the /Sitecore/Layout/Layouts item that corresponds to the location of the Web form file, for example /Sitecore/Layout/Layouts/MyWebSite. - 3.
-In the Content Editor, insert a layout definition item using the /System/Layout/Layout data template.
-For the name of the layout definition item, enter the name of the Web form file, without the .aspx extension, for example MyWebLayout. - 4.
-In the Content Editor, in the layout definition item, ignore any exception on the Grid Designer tab.
-Click the Content tab. - 5.
-In the Content Editor, on the Content tab, in the Data section, in the Path field, enter the path and name of the layout file relative to the document root of the Web site, including the .aspx extension, for example /layouts/MyWebSite/MyWebLayout.aspx.
+- Create the Web form in the appropriate project-specific subdirectory of the /layouts directory in the document root of the Web site, for example /layouts/MyWebSite/MyWebLayout.aspx. - 2.
+In the Content Editor, navigate to the appropriate project-specific folder within /Sitecore/Layout/Layouts, for example /Sitecore/Layout/Layouts/MyWebSite. - 3.
+Insert a layout definition item using the /System/Layout/Layout data template.
+For the name of the item, enter the name of the Web form file, without the .aspx extension, for example MyWebLayout. - 4.
+In the layout definition item, ignore any exception on the Grid Designer tab, and click the Content tab. - 5.
+In the Path field, enter the path and name of the layout file relative to the document root of the Web site, including the .aspx extension, for example /layouts/MyWebSite/MyWebLayout.aspx.

-You cannot register an existing Web form as a Sitecore layout using the Layout command template that appears in insert options for the /Sitecore/Layout/Layouts item.
-Use the Layout command template to insert a layout definition item and create the corresponding layout file.
+Do not attempt to register an existing Web form as a Sitecore layout using the Layout command template that appears in insert options for the /Sitecore/Layout/Layouts folder.
+The Layout command template attempts to create the layout file, and generates an error if that file already exists.